translationalneuromodeling/tapas/sem/README.md

 ## Parametric distributions
 Different parametric distributions can be used to model the hit time of the units.
-We recommend to model the hit times with the inverse Gamma distribution, or a combination of the Gamma and inverse Gamma functions.
+We recommend the inverse Gamma distribution, or a combination of the Gamma and inverse Gamma functions.

 Below is a table with all the available options, including the name, the distribution of the early and late units, and the name of the function that implements each of the models (i.e., the likelihood